-We know of no successful convictions of a police officer for the killing of someone in police custody since 1971
+We know of one successful conviction of a police officer for the killing of someone in police custody since 1971

 2 July 2020